elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Object property names in JavaScript can be any string or Symbol.
 They should not conflict with built-in method names or reserved keywords, and avoid special characters.</div><br />
   <div><strong>Technical Response:</strong> There are no known constraints on naming Object properties.
 However, we should not use reserved keywords in most JavaScript components.
 It is possible to utilize reserved keywords as property names without making a mistake, although it is not encouraged.
-They can be strings or symbols (a specific form of identifier).<br />
+They can be strings or symbols (a specific form of identifier).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />